Sharing Clips

 Implementation

-Perform Snap via SnapOdds SDK (refer to )
+Perform Snap via SnapOdds SDK (refer to https://docs.snapodds.com/docs/mobile-sdk/android/snapodds-operator/snapping-games)

-Ensure your class conforms to ClipShareFragmentResultListener
+Ensure your class conforms to

-Handle the result in your listener implementation
+with the required argumentsHandle the result in your listener implementation

 Sharing Clips

-The following code illustrates how to present the ClipShareFragment.
+.
 The recommended way is to present this right after you get the callback from the SnapOdds SDK about a snapped sport event, which is also reflected in this code sample.

-When the user successfully trims a desired clip, the following method is called in your ClipShareFragmentResultListener:
+When the user successfully trims a desired clip, the following method is called in your ClipShareFragmentResultListener

 override fun clipShareFragmentDidCreateClip(fragment: ClipShareFragment, clip: Clip) {